-The most critical information for temperature control of a mold deals with the thermal fluid flow paths.
-Because the mold is often a large block of steel, having enough fluid flow through the tools is crucial to uniform temperature throughout the mold.
+The most critical information for temperature control of an oven deals with the thermal fluid flow paths.
+Because the oven often contains large blocks of steel, having enough fluid flow through the tools and adequate internal air circulation is crucial to a uniform temperature throughout.
 The diameter and number of flow paths will influence the thermal fluid system design.
 Some other important considerations are:

-- The size and weight of the mold
+- The size and weight of the tools in the oven

-- Cycle time: how long each piece is in the mold
+- Cycle time: how long the product stays in the oven